University of Hawaii Endorsed Insurance Plans

 - Visit their general HMSA website homepage at for services HMSA offers.

-- Visit HMSA's UH-Chaminade webpage for eligibility, benefits, cost, enrollment procedures, application forms.
+- Visit HMSA's UH-Chaminade webpage for eligibility, benefits, cost, enrollment procedures, and application forms.

 - Visit HMSA's UH-Chaminade FAQ webpage for answers to commonly asked questions regarding obtaining student health insurance.